 A survey of the major theoretical descriptions of personality structure, beginning with Freud's psychodynamic model and tracing developments thereafter through exposure to significant alternative viewpoints.
 Prerequisites: PSY 101 or 102.
-Offered every fall.
+Offered fall of even-numbered years.

 362 Theories of Motivation (4)